The Holy Spirit or my conscience?

 Joyce Midley-Quainoo’s newly released “Straight Outta Love”: an uplifting message of hope and God’s truest love.

-Joyce presents a heartfelt message in hopes of empowering others in their faith walk at a time when the world is still healing from the devastating effects of #Covid19, the pain of losing #QueenElizabeth of the United Kingdom, the invasion of Ukraine by Russia in addition to all the negative reports about the economies of nations across the world.
+Joyce presents a heartfelt message in hopes of empowering others in their faith walk at a time when the world is still healing from the devastating effects of #Covid19, the pain of losing #QueenElizabeth of the United Kingdom, Russia’s invasion of Ukraine, and all the negative reports about the economies of nations across the world.

-Published by Christian Faith Publishing, Joyce Midley-Quainoo’s new book will help nurture a sense of connection with God through a careful explanation of the truest love.
+Published by Christian Faith Publishing, Joyce Midley-Quainoo’s new book will help nurture a connection with God by carefully explaining the truest love.
 A Press Release from Christian Faith Publishing described “Straight Outta Love” as “an impactful message of God’s love that will encourage and inform.”

 Straight Outta Love is finally here